 Supplies and Materials - General Office Supplies: This line item will support the day-to-day operations of the MCSAP program by providing items necessary that will include but not be limited to paper, ink, letterhead, copy machine paper, toner typewriter cartridges, calculator ribbons, staplers, staples, shredders, tape, tape dispensers, microfilming supplies, photographic film, cameras, thumb-drives, file folders, notebooks, lables, tabs, pens, pencils, highlighters, envelopes, packings supplies, small office type machines that could include label-makers, adding machines, calculators and other items needed or identified.
-This line item may also include telephones, safe deposit boxes, etc. Supplies and Materials are for use by all individuals assigned to the MCSAP program.
+This line item may also include telephones, safe deposit boxes, ammunition, service weapons, etc. Supplies and Materials are for use by all individuals assigned to the MCSAP program and will include items not specifically listed above.
 It is estimated that this will be an expense of approximately \$12,000 annually.